-Advanced Dental Admissions Test (ADAT) 2022 Candidate Guide
+Advanced Dental Admissions Test (ADAT) 2024 Candidate Guide

+©2024 American Dental Association.
+All rights reserved. | 800.232.1694 | ADA.org/ADAT

+ADA American Dental Association®

+The Department of Testing Services (DTS) is a shared service of the American Dental Association (ADA) that employs testing professionals and provides professional examination services in all relevant areas (e.g., test design, content development, administration, analysis, and reporting).
+At the direction of the governing bodies it supports, DTS advises on policy based on testing industry best practices and professional experience, and implements policy for the orderly, secure, and fair administration of examination programs within its charge.

-IMPORTANT NOTE: COVID-19 continues to have an impact on examination programs implemented by DTS.
-Candidates testing in 2022 should regularly monitor the DTS COVID-19 update document, posted on the Examination Program website, for its potential impact on the Examination Program.
-You are required to read this document before you apply to take the examination.
-At the time of application, you will be required to confirm that you have read this document, understood its contents, and agree to the policies and procedures contained herein.
-Changes to the Advanced Dental Admission Test (ADAT) Program might occur after publication of this Guide and will be posted at ADA.org/ADAT .
+IMPORTANT NOTE: COVID-19 may continue to have an impact on examination programs implemented by DTS.
+Candidates should regularly monitor ADA.org/ADAT to understand the potential impact of COVID-19 on Examination Program administrations.
+Candidates must comply with all required test center procedures, including those pertaining to COVID-19.

+You are required to read this Guide before you apply to take the examination.

+At the time of application, you will be required to confirm that you have read this Guide, understood its contents, and agree to the policies and procedures contained herein.

+Changes to the Advanced Dental Admission Test (ADAT) Program may occur after publication of this Guide.
+Updated PDFs will be posted to ADA.org/ADAT.
 You will be subject to the policies and procedures currently in effect at the time of your test administration.

-TABLE OF CONTENTS

-TABLE OF CONTENTS
+Table of Contents

-OVERVIEW 3
+OVERVIEW 2

-About this Guide and Examination Program
+About this Guide and Examination Program 2

-Purpose of the Examination
+Purpose of the Examination 2

-Examination Fairness
+Examination Fairness 2

-Ethical Conduct
+Ethical Conduct 3

 EXAMINATION CONTENT AND PREPARATION MATERIALS 4

-Examination Specifications

-Scope of the Examination

-Dental Charts

-Patient Box

-Confidentiality of Examination Materials

-Examination Preparation and Resources

-Practice Test

-RESULTS INFORMATION 8

-Scoring of Examination

-Results Audits

-Results Reports

-Results Imports

-ADEA PASS

-LIGIBILITY REQUIREMENTS 10

-EXAMINATION INFORMATION 12

-Examination Fees

-Partial Fee Waiver

-Administration Schedule

-Application Procedures

-Administration Vendor Test Center Procedures

-Reschedule or Cancel a Testing Appointment

-Emergencies on the Day of a Testing Appointment

-Testing Problems on the Day of a Testing Appointment

-Testing Accommodations

-Unacceptable Forms of Documentation

-EXAMINATION REGULATIONS AND RULES OF CONDUCT 18

-Rules of Conduct

-Privacy and Security

-Examination Misconduct
+Examination Specifications 4

+Dental Charts 6

+Patient Box 7

+Acronyms and Abbreviations 7

+Confidentiality of Examination Materials 7

+Examination Preparation 8

+Practice Test 8

+RESULTS INFORMATION 9

+Scoring of Examination 9

+Results Audits 9

+Results Reports 10

+ADEA PASS 11

+ELIGIBILITY REQUIREMENTS 12

+EXAMINATION INFORMATION 14

+Examination Fees 14

+Partial Fee Waiver 15

+Administration Schedule 16

+Retesting Policy 17

+Partial Testing 17

+Application Procedures 18

+Test Center Procedures 19

+Identification Policy 19

+Reschedule or Cancel a Testing Appointment20

+No-Show Policy 20

+Emergencies on the Day of a Testing Appointment21

+Testing Problems on the Day of the Testing Appointment21

+Testing Accommodations22

+Unacceptable Forms of Documentation23

+EXAMINATION REGULATIONS AND RULES OF CONDUCT

+Rules of Conduct 24

+Privacy and Security25

+Examination Misconduct26

 Irregularities and Appeals

 Arbitration Requirement

+Agreement to Arbitrate